Improving Cash Flow During Challenging Times

 Managing payments for 1099 workers is often a pain point for accounting departments, requiring hours of effort each month to validate, approve, and authorize payments.
 Additionally, the probability of errors, late payments, or duplicate payments can increase.

-CEO Jenny Gao of Fly by Jing shared that “Liquid saves me lots of time – every month that’s dozens of hours more I spend growing Fly By Jing.”
+CEO Jing Gao of Fly by Jing shared that “Liquid saves me lots of time – every month that’s dozens of hours more I spend growing Fly By Jing.”
 Now her company is able to both quickly onboard new contracts and easily manage payments.
 Similarly, CEO Lori Shao of Finli is also saving money and hours every month by using Liquid.

 With Liquid, the finance team has full visibility to spending on 1099 workers, improving the accuracy of financial forecasting and the ability to effectively manage cash flow.